 Although tulips make a pretty cut flower, they are prone to flopping.
 Trim the stems diagonally by 3-5cm and put them in water as quickly as you can after cutting from the garden.
 Keep them out of direct sunlight and away from radiators.
 If you want a ramrod straight stem, try wrapping the flowers tightly in a cone of newspaper.
 Leave in water overnight, and when unwrapped, they should stay upright.

-Ready to start planting your tulip bulbs for spring?
-Here are some of our favourite varieties to try in your garden this year.
+Ready to start planting your tulip bulbs?
+Here are some of our favourite varieties to try in your garden.